BS can mean a Bachelor of Science. But here at TiltSoft, we mean exactly what you have in mind: Bullshit

 They defined and fine-tuned that vocabulary with two goals in mind:

 Ever walked into a department store around Xmas?
 Each of them have at least one big Xmas tree.
 At its foot, you will see tens of beautiful shiny wrapped boxes, the gifts, tied with golden strings.
 This smells happiness, it inspires confidence and spreads a feeling of well-being, wealth and comfort.

 But you know one thing for sure: the boxes are empty.
 And that's the point, what counts is the illusion.

 That's the business plan 101 of those auditing companies.

 How does it work?

-Those BS companies usually come auditing yours.
-Even though they have no clue about your competence fields, they'll state that you don't know how to run a business and they're going to help you fix everything.
+Those bullshit companies usually come auditing yours.
+Even though they have no clue about your competence fields, and only so-called experts, they'll state that you don't know how to run a business and they're going to help you fix everything.

 We're not saying that everything is perfect in every company.
-But usually, when things have to be fixed, it can be done directly while sharing your employees domains of competences, and they're pretty broad.
-Keep in mind that your employees have the knowledge, the competences your business requires.
+But usually, when things have to be fixed, it can be done directly while sharing your employees domain of competences, and they're pretty broad.
+Keep in mind that your employees have the knowledge, the competences your business requires, they have the company's spirit in mind.
 Isn't that the very reason you actually hired them?

 Discussions, listening, giving them a voice can do miracles.
-And hey!, even better, that comes at no extra charges since it's included in their salaries.
+And hey!, even better, that comes at no extra charges since you already pay them for that !